+1 The ratio shown represents the number of calculations that exceed either the geometric mean (100 cfu/100 mL) or the statistical threshold value (320 cfu/100 mL) over the total number of geomeans or STVs that were calculated.
+In accordance with the binomial tables of the Listing policy, a minimum of 5 samples are required to calculate year round or winter impairment and a minimum of 3 samples to calculate summer impairment.

+2 As per the statewide bacteria objective, saline waters are those in which salinity exceeds 1 part per thousand more than 5% of the time during the calendar year.
+The Jenner Boat Launch meets this salinity threshold; the statewide enterococci objective is applied in the Willow Creek-Russian River HUC-12.

-The data show that of the 43 HUC-12s within the Russian River Watershed, E. coli concentrations were measured in 20 of them.
-Only 14 of the HUC-12s had a sufficient number of data, as per the 303(d) Listing Policy, to calculate exceedances.
-Nine of these exceeded the water quality objective at a frequency consistent with the 303(d) Listing Policy so as to be identified as impaired.
-These 9 impaired HUC-12s include: West Slough-Dry Creek, Upper Laguna de Santa Rosa, Lower Laguna de Santa Rosa, Upper Santa Rosa Creek, Lower Santa Rosa Creek, Porter Creek-Mark West Creek, Green Valley Creek, Porter Creek-Russian River, and Dutch Bill Creek-Russian River.
+The data show that of the 43 HUC-12s within the Russian River Watershed, E. coli concentrations were measured in 20 of them. .
+Twelve of these surpass the exceedance frequency threshold from the binomial tables of the Listing Policy.
+These 12HUC-12s include: Lake Mendocino-East Fork Russian River, West Slough-Dry Creek, Sausal Creek-Russian River, Brooks Creek-Russian River, Upper Laguna de Santa Rosa, Lower Laguna de Santa Rosa, Upper Santa Rosa Creek, Lower Santa Rosa Creek, Porter Creek-Mark West Creek, Green Valley Creek, Porter Creek-Russian River, and Dutch Bill Creek-Russian River.